Italian Subjunctive Tenses: How to Match Them With the Main Clause

 Use the imperfetto for simultaneity (Pensavo che Mario tornasse) and the trapassato for anteriority (Pensavo che Mario fosse tornato).
 For posteriority use the condizionale passato (Pensavo che Mario sarebbe tornato), not a subjunctive.

-Why does vorrei che venga sound wrong to Italians?
+Why does vorrei che venga sound wrong to italians?

 A conditional in the main clause pulls the subjunctive into the past zone, so the default is imperfetto.
 Vorrei che venisse is correct.
 A small group of cognitive verbs (immaginare, supporre) tolerate the presente, but vorrei is not one of them.